nin-ed/AI4Bharat-Task/Task2/README.md

 ## How to run the code?
 1. Download **Tesseract-OCR** and **poppler**, and set TESSDATA_PREFIX in the environment variables to the path to **tessdata** directory present in the folder named as **Tesseract-OCR**.
+2. Assign the path to the variables left blank in the code.
+It will be denoted with comments like *# ADD PATH*.
-2. Download the required libraries by running following command in terminal -
+3. Download the required libraries by running following command in terminal -
       > pip3 install -r requirements.txt

-3. Now run the **main** or simply type the follwing command in the terminal -
+4. Now run the **main** or simply type the follwing command in the terminal -
       > python pdf_extractor.py